TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 3/2 Peter 3.5.md

 ---

-For this they willfully forget, that there were heavens from of old, and an earth compacted out of water and amidst water, by the word of God;
+For this they willfully forget, that there were heavens from of old, and an earth formed out of water and amid water, by the word of God;